April 25, 2005

 The report – released by Governor Jennifer Granholm’s Children’s Cabinet – which includes representatives from the Department of Human Services, Community Health, Labor and Economic Growth, and Education – is available online at www.michigan.gov/mdch.

-“Safe sleep practices contribute to better overall health for infants and can help ensure a child’s great start in life,” said Department of Human Services (DHS) Director Marianne Udow.
+“Safe sleep practices contribute to better overall health for infants and can help ensure a child’s great start in life,” said Department of Health and Human Services (MDHHS) Director Marianne Udow.

 MDHHS administers adoption, foster care and child day care programs in Michigan.
 Michigan has had a higher infant mortality rate than the rest of the United States for many years.
 Annually, sleep-related infant deaths account for many of the 300 deaths in children aged one month to one year.
 Michigan saw its first significant decline in sleep-related deaths between 1992 and 1995, due to the state’s first “Back-to-Sleep” campaign.
 In recent years information from death scene reviews shows that many infants die from accidental suffocation, with most having been sleeping in a bed with an adult.